 Focal Cryoablation Therapy — A Game-Changing Treatment Option

-Today, under the close direction of John Libertino, MD, and Louis Liou, MD, PhD, of Emerson Urology Associates, (pictured above with Dr. Libertino on the right and Dr. Liou on the left) some patients have new options that do not require major surgery or radiation.
+Today, under the close direction of John Libertino, MD, and Louis Liou, MD, PhD, of Emerson Urology Associates in Concord, MA, (pictured above with Dr. Libertino on the right and Dr. Liou on the left) some patients have new options that do not require major surgery or radiation.
 With a generous donation from the Yeatts family, Emerson has new technology that allows urologists to treat lesions without removing a patient’s entire prostate.
 This advanced treatment is known as focal cryoablation therapy.
 For years, cryoablation, an FDA-approved procedure, has been used successfully to treat breast, liver, and kidney cancers.

 Now, research proves that focal cryoablation has many benefits for patients with prostate cancer, including: